-Andy Petrusevics is a contemporary visual artist who works across all media forms, most recently producing film work.
+Andy Petrusevics is a contemporary visual artist who has turned his talents to digital art.
 Andy’s role on illuminart projects includes Artistic direction and animation, and script development.
 Andy also mentors and teaches some of the digital media modules in illuminart’s training projects.

 Andy graduated from the South Australian School of Art in 1984 with a BA and Grad Dip in Fine Art, and has produced and exhibited art in Australia and Japan since 1983.
 His work can be found in many private and gallery collections in Australia, including the Art Gallery of South Australia and the National Gallery in Canberra.